Thalidomide scandal: Austria

 Ingeborg Eichler, a member of the Austrian pharmaceutical admission conference, enforced restrictions on the sale of thalidomide (tradename Softenon) under the rules of prescription medication and as a result relatively few affected children were born in Austria and Switzerland.

 Japan

-In Japan there are 300 victims of this drug.
+Approximately 300 survivors of thalidomide were thought to be living in Japan as of 2019.
+Survivors reported "higher levels of worry and stress, especially in terms of the future".